Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Ecotherapy suggests that there is a synergistic relation between planetary and personal well-being; that the needs of the one are relevant to the needs of the other.
 In short, what we do to the environment, we do to ourselves.
 Ecotherapy is the practical application of this knowledge.
 In ecotherapy nature is the “therapist.”
 In practicing the techniques of ecotherapy, we allow the healing power of nature to work its magic on us.

 Psychedelic Assisted Therapy uses psychoactive substances such as ayahuasca, MDMA, psilocybin, DMT, or other enthegec substances in conjunction with different therapeutic modalities guided by a professional in a clinical setting.
 Many studies from reputable institutions such as John Hopkins, Harvard, and Oxford University have clearly demonstrated the efficacy of psychedelics for overcoming trauma, and finding long-term relief form depression, PTSD, anxiety, and other mental health issues.
 Of course, the legal grey areas surrounding psychedelics make access to these therapies somewhat limited.
-The irony is that people have been using psychedelic plants and compounds to heal for thousands of years in coontexts that are far from clinical, and there are many reputable organizations, like Behold Retreats, that provide access to these experiences around the world in a safe and legal environment with thorough medical screening and an expensive interview process.
+The irony is that people have been using psychedelic plants and compounds to heal for thousands of years in contexts that are far from clinical, and there are many reputable organizations, like Behold Retreats, that provide access to these experiences around the world in a safe and legal environment with thorough medical screening and an expensive interview process.

 Life itself is traumatic.
 It's an intense time to be a human, and adverse childhood experience adds yet another layer of challenge.
 The principal truth of Buddhism states that suffering is inherent to human existence, and for many, an entire lifetime can vanish finding ways to cope with the discomfort of being alive.
 With grace, we might stumble into the right set of circumstances to discover that rare, precious, uniquely human piece of alchemical gold - the ability to turn our pain into something beautiful.
 Inspiration.
 A light on the path for others.